prashusat/Part-of-Speech-Tagging-Code-breaker-and-Spam-Classification/README.md

----
-output:
-  pdf_document: default
-  html_document: default
+There were 3 different tasks to this project:<br/>
+Part 1: Part-of-speech tagging<br/>
+Natural language processing (NLP) is an important research area in articial intelligence, dating back to at least the 1950's.
+A basic problems in NLP is part-of-speech tagging, in which the goal is to mark every word in a sentence with its part of speech (noun, verb, adjective, etc.).
+This is a rst step towards extracting semantics from natural language text.<br/>

+Part 2: Code breaking<br/>
+You've intercepted a secret message that is encrypted using both of two techniques.
+In Replacement, each letter of the alphabet is replaced with another letter of the alphabet.
+(For example, all a's may have been replaced with f's, b's with z's, etc.) Unfortunately, we don't know the mapping that was used.
+In Rearrangement, the order of the characters is scrambled.
+How can we decrypt a document without knowing the encryption tables?<br/>

+Part 3: Spam classication<br/>
+Let's consider a straightforward document classifcation problem: deciding whether or not an e-mail is spam.
+We'll use a bag-of-words model, which means that we'll represent a document in terms of just an unordered
+\bag" of words instead of modeling anything about the grammatical structure of the document.
+If, for example, there are 100,000 words in the English language, then a document can be represented as a 100,000- dimensional vector, where the entries in the vector corresponds to a binary value 1 if the word appears in the document and 0 otherwise.<br/>

 <h2>Part 1 :</h2><br/>

 Goal :
-Here , our goal was to predict tags for the given model : simplified bayesian network , Viterbi and mcmc(gib’s sampling ).
+Here , our goal was to predict pos for each of the word in a sentence using a simplified bayesian network , Viterbi and mcmc(gib’s sampling ).
 And calculate their respective accuracy and return their log posterior probability .

 Method :